 What are the best ways to protect yourself?

-When will the outbreak end?
+When will the epidemic end?

 It’s a tough question for experts to answer, and right now it’s unclear.

-Researchers are using mathematical equations to project possible outcomes, taking into account things like the outbreak’s R0, how many people are susceptible to infection and how people move around day to day.
+Researchers are using mathematical equations to project possible outcomes, taking into account things like the epidemic’s R0, how many people are susceptible to infection and how people move around day to day.
 One group, for instance, predicts that the total number of cases in Wuhan might end up being between 550,000 and 4.4 million, STAT reported February 14.
-But there are immense numbers of variables to take into account for outbreak simulations, making it difficult to make accurate projections.
+But there are immense numbers of variables to take into account for outbreak and epidemic simulations, making it difficult to make accurate projections.

 Tina Hesman Saey, Jonathan Lambert, Aimee Cunningham and Erin Garcia de Jesus contributed to reporting of this story.